2024: lost trails and hikers in historic wilderness

 A second visit was needed.

 The gentle contour down reminded me of the old trails.
-But further down, more down trees and brush two years after the fire.
+But farther down, more downed trees and brush two years after the fire.
 Corral Canyon was much worse—blown out by a flood event.
-By 6 pm we were nowhere near the spring and had lost the trail.
-After we made camp, I found it heading up a side canyon on the other side of a sediment wall.
-The next morning, we reached the barren ridges we had seen in 2015, now covered in grass, brush, and flowers.
+By 6 p.m. we were nowhere near the spring and had lost the trail.
+After we made camp, I found it heading up a side canyon on other side of a sediment wall.
+Next morning, we reached the barren ridges we had seen in 2015, now covered in grass, brush, and flowers.

 After slow going through burn we got to Kennedy Peak.
 Descent into Douglas Canyon on East Divide Trail was decent wherever pines survived.
 More fire zone to saddle and junction with (nonexistent) Paddy’s River Trail.
 We wound around ridges and down to Rattlesnake Junction.
 Bright colors below: a circle of people with florescent packs off the trail.
 We passed our saddle campsite and made our way down High Creek Trail, reaching our vehicle at 7 p.m.

-In the politics and culture of fire, much more money is spent on the initial fire suppression effort than restoring infrastructure for public recreation after a fire.
-The Forest Service spent $3.8 million on “managing” the fire—protecting historic structures and cutting potential hazard trees.
+In the politics and culture of fire, much more money is spent on initial fire suppression than restoring infrastructure for public recreation.
+Forest Service spent $3.8 million on “managing” the fire—protecting historic structures and cutting potential hazard trees.

-I was told that the non-profit Arizona Wild trail surveyed trails in the Galiuros.
+I was told that the nonprofit Wild Arizona trail crew had surveyed trails in the Galiuros.
 We saw some flagging on brushy Upper Rattlesnake.
-Inquiries to Arizona Wild and Forest Service Safford District officials did not identify any future trail restoration plans.
+Inquiries to Wild Arizona and Forest Service Safford District officials did not identify any future trail restoration plans.

 We think we figured out our 1975 trip, but there are still mysteries.
-That 1975 trip took 2 days; our loop took 3.5 days in 2016.
-David doubts we hiked 23 miles in a day including 17-mile round trip to Bassett, even in the 70s.
+That 1975 trip took two days; our loop took 3.5 days in 2016.
+David doubts we hiked 23 miles in a day, including 17-mile round trip to Bassett, even in the 70s.
 But we will never know for sure.
 We were younger and trails were better 40 years ago.

 show less